Ed Rush: Early career

 Rush's first releases were a pair of self-released white label 12" singles, the Prince Jammy-sampling "I Wanna Stay in the Jungle" and "Look What They've Done" in late 1992.
 In early 1993, Rush begun playing on the London pirate radio station Don FM, where he was to first meet future production partner DJ Trace, resulting in the duo releasing the track "Don Bad Man", produced by engineer Nico Sykes.
-Shortly after, Rush recorded the classic "Bludclot Artattack" which was released on Sykes' No U Turn Records.
-The release was a key in signalling the change from hardcore to drum and bass.
-Rush's work became increasingly uncompromising and dark: writing in the book Energy Flash: a Journey Through Rave Music and Dance Culture, Simon Reynolds wrote "Ed Rush's No U-Turn tracks 'Gangsta Hardstep' and 'Guncheck' took the explosive energy of hardcore and imploded it, transforming febrile hyperkinesis into molasses thick malaise."
+Shortly after, Rush recorded "Bludclot Artattack", which was released on Sykes' No U Turn Records.
+This release helped to influence the rave scene away from hardcore and into drum and bass.
+Rush's work grew increasingly uncompromising and dark: writing in the book Energy Flash: a Journey Through Rave Music and Dance Culture, Simon Reynolds wrote "Ed Rush's No U-Turn tracks 'Gangsta Hardstep' and 'Guncheck' took the explosive energy of hardcore and imploded it, transforming febrile hyperkinesis into molasses thick malaise."

-Further collaborations followed including "The Mutant" by DJ Trace in 1995 and releases on Grooverider's Prototype label and Goldie's Metalheadz further established his reputation as a drum and bass artist.
-In 1996, Rush and Trace named the dense, hard style of jungle they were working on as "techstep" which went on to become the dominant style of drum and bass in the late 1990s.
+As notoriety grew, Rush continued to collaborate, such as on "The Mutant" with DJ Trace in 1995.
+Additional releases on Grooverider's Prototype label and Goldie's Metalheadz further helped to establish Rush's reputation as a prominent drum and bass artist.
+In 1996, Rush and Trace coined the dense, hard style of jungle they were working on as "techstep" which went on to become the dominant style of drum and bass in the late 1990s.
 Rush's work with Trace and Nico on No U-Turn Records was compiled on the album Torque in 1997.

+Together with Audio he forms the duo Killbox.